apache/spark/docs/ml-features.md

 term-to-index map, which can be expensive for a large corpus, but it suffers from potential hash collisions, where different raw features may become the same term after hashing.
 To reduce the chance of collision, we can increase the target feature dimension, i.e. the number of buckets of the hash table.
-Since a simple modulo is used to transform the hash function to a vector index, it is advisable to use a power of two as the feature dimension, otherwise the features will not be mapped evenly in the vector.
+Since a simple modulo on the hashed value is used to determine the vector index, it is advisable to use a power of two as the feature dimension, otherwise the features will not be mapped evenly to the vector indices.
 The default feature dimension is `$2^{18} = 262,144$`.
 An optional binary toggle parameter controls term frequency counts.
 When set to true all nonzero frequency counts are set to 1.
 This is especially useful for discrete probabilistic models that model binary, rather than integer, counts.